Awareness and prevention

 Other terms that refer to in-play micro betting include "live betting" and "in the run" betting

 Note that such betting can not be legally offered over the internet (online) in Australia

 The current Minister for Consumer Affairs, Gaming and Liquor Regulation is the Hon.
-Jane Garrett, elected December 2014.
+Ms Marlene Kairouz, appointed in June 2016.

 Refers to your chance of winning; or the ratio of probabilities (either a percentage, or a figure that the betting agent offers to multiply of the bettor's stake).

 An electronic form of ticketing for playing Bingo, or 'paperless Bingo'.
 Games are purchased and loaded onto the PET prior to the session.
 Then, as numbers are called out, players push the same number on the panel for the PET to register and assess a match.

 Electronic games played independently during live Bingo games.
 They can be played during breaks, between sessions, or whilst engaging in a live bingo game.
 Similar in design and experience to EGMs (pokies).

 Pre-commitment is used to refer to mechanisms by which players of pokies can set limits on their spending or time spent gambling.
 Suggested methods involve devices such as cards that are inserted into a machine, which will stop the machine from continuing to play when the pre-set limit is reached.

 In "mandatory pre-commitment" a device is needed to play any machine and when the limit is reached the player is unable to continue playing that machine or any others.
 Players who have reached their limit are locked out until an allocated period (eg 24 hours) has passed and their limit resets.

 In "voluntary pre-commitment" the player receives a warning they have reached a limit but can continue playing by removing the pre-commitment device